mkadit/arch-setup/config/nvim/README.md

 That's it for the core.
 The rest of the plugins are just things that I would use seldomly, or simply for pure Aesthetics :D.

+### Polyglot / nvim-treesitter
+Reading in plain white text is a nightmare (at least for me).
+I don't know which one is variable, which one is a class which one's a method.
+Luckily Polyglot and nvim_treesitter got me covered on this part.
+Although you'll need to upgrade to nvim-nightly if you want to installed the latter.

 ## The Sidedish
 I've already covered the core plugins.
 The ones I often use and deem are important but what about the rest?
 Well they're plugins that I found to be